-This course aims to address the growing demand for translators with skills in translating technical texts, and familiarises you with the sociocultural, linguistic and technical dimensions that characterise specialised, multilingual material.
-Through working with dedicated software and high-tech, industry standard equipment, you will learn the necessary skills to enter the professional market and the knowledge to pursue further research in this field.
-There is particular emphasis on learning translation tools (in particular SDL Trados) and on localisation, for both for software and videogames.
+The programme will familiarise you with the sociocultural, linguistic and technical dimensions that characterise specialised multilingual material.
+Through working with dedicated software and high-tech industry standard equipment, you will learn the skills you need to enter the professional market and gain the knowledge to pursue further research in this field.